 About / Bio

-The 2021/22 season will see Stephanie and James work together on TEXTS, which has commissioned 6 writers to create new texts for the duo and features guest improvisers from New York and Berlin, premiere new works by Scottish/Scotland-based composers at soundfestival (Aberdeen) as well as continuing to develop and document new works with composers worldwide.
+The 2022/23 season will see Stephanie and James work together on TEXTS, which has commissioned 6 writers to create new texts for the duo, featuring guests Nick Dunston, Anna Webber, Liz Kosack and Michaël Attias, and continue to premiere new works by composers worldwide at festivals and concerts in the UK.

 twenty-four hokku on a modern theme – Sergi Puig Serna (ES/AT) – text by Amy Lowell

 please contact us if you are interested in having a work performed (solo/duo, with or without electronics) or collaborating!

 tbc – Horse Improv Club, IKLECTIK, London

 24.10.2021. – soundfestival Aberdeen – 11am, Aberdeen Art Gallery (solo and duo works by Sonia Allori, Georgina MacDonell Finlayson, Ben Lunn, Kevin Leomo, Aileen Sweeney, Emily Doolittle, Rylan Gleave, Ailie Robertson)